7ep/demo/README.md

 ---
 #### Java notes
 It *has* to be Java 8.
 Don't use Java 10, it will error out because Mockito doesn't work with Java 10.

-#### Postgresql notes
-Once Postgresql is installed, create a database by running this from the command line:

-    createdb training

-Make sure you have a user called postgres.
-You may need to create one:

-    createuser postgres

 #### Python notes
 To run API tests and Selenium tests, an easy way to handle its